wearsunscreen/viple/README.md

 - Cross-platform compatibility

 ## MVP

-- change gem, selection, cursor drawing to make all more distinguishable
-- sound on pufferfish collision
-- first pipes should appear sooner in flappy
-- build in WebAsm
--- env GOOS=js GOARCH=wasm go build -o viple.wasm github.com/wearsunscreen/viple
+## To-Do List
 - create video of playthrough

-## To-Do List
-- Add insert mode level, snake level where only in insert mode can you eat, change color of snake by mode
-- Add "Next Level" and "Prev Level" buttons to intro dialog
+- loading screen for wasm
+- on quit go back when in webassembly
 - Embed viple into a web page with instructions. - https://ebitengine.org/en/documents/webassembly.html
+- sound on pufferfish collision
+- Add "Next Level" and "Prev Level" buttons to intro dialog or a main menu for selecting levels
-- center dialogs?
+- center dialogs
 - Animate the pufferfish character
-- Implement a Snake game to practice the H, J, K, and L navigation keys
 - Implement a minefield game to practice w and page up/down
 - Improve the overall visual design and aesthetics
 - Develop a maki game to teach word advance
-- Create a main menu for selecting levels
-- Script the pipe gaps in the pufferfish level
 - Add support for quitting the game using commands `:q`, `:quit`, `:exit`, etc.
-- set of valid and invalid key strokes per level
 - Create jeopardy like game level to quiz write and exit commands
 - Add a timer to levels to challenge the user
 - Implement scaling, fading and rotation animations for disappearing gems and bricks
-- Build and deploy the game as a web application using WebAssembly (WASM)
 - Save player progress
 - Test the game on different platforms for compatibility
 - add in game hints (e.g. "enter insert mode to eat the fruit" when snake touches apple in normal mode)